samuel0324/covid19-twitter-bot-community-detection/README.txt

 Detecting Twitter Bots in the Early Phase of COVID-19 Pandemic

+*NOTE*
+"capstone_samuel_park_notebook1.ipynb" and "capstone_samuel_park_notebook2.ipynb" have been archived - updates will not be made to these notebooks.
+Instead, please read README2.txt, where I explain the future direction for this project.

 Author: Samuel Park
 Date of writing this README file: 12/06/2021
 Contact for questions or feedback: samupark24@gmail.com